pankajbatra/foodie/README.md

 * append RUBYOPT='-W:no-deprecated -W:no-experimental' before rails commandline to avoid warnings

 -- To Do ----
-- Fix code smells - rubycritic, flay, reek, simplecov, rubocop, rails_best_practices and  errors
+- Fix code smells and suggestion by - rubycritic, flay, flog, reek, simplecov, rubocop, rails_best_practices, brakeman, roodi, dawnscanner
 - deployment on heroku
+- state machine impl using https://github.com/aasm/aasm
 - auto refresh orders and status using rails cable
 - photos of meals using rails storage
 - logos of restaurant using rails storage
-- moving permission checks to cancan
+- moving permission checks to cancancan
 - Use name instead of index in status values
 - Move same validation to helper class instead of rewriting to multiple places
-- Group meals by cuisine in user display
-- Show Vegan, Chef Special (show Thumbs up icon), halal, contains egg (show egg icon) on meal. change veg and non-veg text to color icons.
-Show description and ingredients. spice level as icon (chilli)
-- Show rating on restaurant card and inside
-- configure CI pipelines
-- restaurants sort by delivery time, rating, filter by cuisines (multi-select)
 - change password functionality
 - Email validation to activate account
 - Order email